Blockchain-Oracle/Core.Fun/DEPLOYMENT.md

 ### 8.1 Horizontal Scaling
 - Use Docker Swarm or Kubernetes for orchestration
-- Scale core-api and websocket services horizontally
+- Scale api and websocket services horizontally
 - Use Redis Cluster for distributed caching
 - Consider PostgreSQL replication for read scaling